Typography: A Vital Component in the World of Advertising

 Typography and the Web

 - Size.
 Is your type big enough?
-Don’t set body text below 10 or 12px and if possible, make it bigger.
+Don’t set body text below 16px and if possible, make it bigger.
 We will touch on the subject of ADA compliance later on in this article and why ensuring your type size is large enough is so important.

 - Hierarchy.
 Varying type size is one of the best ways to differentiate content.
 Colors and decorative boxes might help, but different sizes of type used consistently throughout your pages will signal loud and clear to your readers the relative importance of your page’s elements.
 It also means that if your readers are in a hurry, they can quickly pick out the important bits – and that could mean that they stay longer and read on.
 Hierarchy can be achieved in many ways – just remember to be consistent.
 Different styles can be used; for example, all-caps, or italic for sub-headings.
 Serif and sans serif faces can also be used in combination.